Geopandas vs PyShp for Field Operations: Choosing the Right Spatial Library

 raise RuntimeError("No valid spatial features ingested.")

-del all_features # Explicit memory release
+del all_features # explicit release of intermediate chunks

-return merged_gdf
+return merged

 python

-import shapefile
+import shapefile # pyshp

 import logging

-from typing import List, Dict, Any
+from typing import Any

-w = shapefile.Writer(output_path)
+writer = shapefile.Writer(output_path)

 for field_name, field_type in schema.items():

-w.field(field_name, field_type)
+writer.field(field_name, field_type)

 valid_count = 0